CodeX-Academy-Official/badges/overview.md

 #### Level 3

-Level 3 developers are able to build and deploy responsive data-driven web applications using ReactJS, SASS, JavaScript and other modern tools.
+Build and deploy responsive data-driven web applications using ReactJS, SASS, JavaScript and other modern tools.

 **Skills:**